 - help you stay calm

 - help you to leave the house when you have trouble doing so alone.

 Read about common housing problems in the sections below.

-If you have trouble with your housing provider, call Vermont Law Help at 1-800-889-2047 or fill out our form.
+If you have trouble with your housing provider, call us at 1-800-889-2047 or fill out our form.
+Your information will be sent to Legal Services Vermont, which screens requests for help for both Vermont Legal Aid and Legal Services Vermont.
 We may be able to help you enforce your rights.